otsatsos/Camplink/README.md

 # Camplink
 This is Camplink 🏕️.
 A web app to discover campings around the world!
+Currently supporting Greece.

 ## React + Vite